enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

     def animate_model(model_id: int, animation_id: int, looped: bool = False, sound_path: str = "") -> int:
         """
-        Animate a model with a specific animation ID (numeric, not by name).
+        [DEPRECATED] Animate a model with a specific animation ID (numeric, not by name).

+        The animation_id is a positional index into the world's loaded animation list and depends on load order.
+Prefer animate_model_by_name to address animations by their stable name instead.
+This function is kept only as a fallback.

         Args:
             model_id: ID of the model